Alpha shape

 In computational geometry, an alpha shape, or α-shape, is a family of piecewise linear simple curves in the Euclidean plane associated with the shape of a finite set of points.
 They were first defined by Edelsbrunner, Kirkpatrick & Seidel (1983).
-The alpha-shape associated with a set of points is a generalization of the concept of the convex hull, i.e. every convex hull is an alpha-shape but not every alpha shape is a convex hull.
+The alpha-shape associated with a set of points is a generalization of the concept of the convex hull, i.e., every convex hull is an alpha-shape but not every alpha shape is a convex hull.

 Characterization

-For each real number α, define the concept of a generalized disk of radius 1/α as follows:
+For each real number $\alpha$, define the concept of a generalized disk of radius $1/\alpha$ as follows: